GuillaumeDIDIER/Ars-Magica-Characters/Magi/Matilde, the Folk Witch/Matilde, the Witch.md

 **Curse of Binding**
 Hex 21
-This curse bind the target in his place, paralyzing him for an hour.
+This curse binds the target in his place, paralyzing him for an hour.
 *(Base 6, +12 Immediate, +3 Hour)*